Diabetic Eye Disease (cont.)

 Diabetic Eye Disease - Symptoms

-What are the symptoms of your diabetic eye disease?
+What symptoms have you experienced due to diabetic eye disease?